-This will be listed soon in my Etsy Store
+This item available in my Etsy Store

 This pot was made to take advantage of a strip of highly figured walnut that was laying around the shop.
 The strips between the segments are a bit of exotic wood from the scrap bin.
 Top and bottom are ash and the lid is from another piece of walnut.
 This piece is available in my Etsy store.
+SOLD

 I’m not sure this is big enough for anything but a wooden jar but working within the confines of the wood, this is what I came up with.
 The figure in this is splendid and demanded to be used.
 The lid is a piece of bloodwood which I had never used but was included with that generous give away I received from a friend a while back.